jfjessup/aws-cognito-token-cli/README.md

 # aws-cognito-token-cli

-Generate access and identity tokens for you AWS Cognito User Pools.
+Generate access and identity tokens for your AWS Cognito User Pools.

 ### What